 Extracting high-quality DNA from M. tuberculosis is necessary for the detection of drug-resistant tuberculosis (TB) using targeted next-generation sequencing (NGS) and whole genome sequencing (WGS) but is often overlooked.
 We developed a standardized protocol to provide consistent, high-quality DNA for clinical NGS applications, including targeted NGS approaches like Deeplex-MycTB (GenoScreen) and whole genome sequencing, which are now recommended by the World Health Organization (WHO) for the diagnosis of drug-resistant tuberculosis.
 Notably, while the WHO recommends these NGS-based diagnostic strategies, it does not specify the particular DNA extraction protocols to support them.
 Our method can be used with WHO-endorsed tests as well as with emerging technologies that require high-quality mycobacterial DNA.

 The extraction challenge stems from M. tuberculosis's unique cell wall, comprised of mycolic acids and lipids that make it exceptionally difficult to break open.
 Current published extraction solutions have substantial variation in lysis (e.g., sonication, chemical, heat, and bead-beating) and DNA extraction methods (e.g., phenol-chloroform extraction, ethanol precipitation, CTAB-based and column and bead-based methods), which results in differences in DNA yield, purity, and quality1–16.
 In addition, research groups rarely use the same DNA extraction method and often measure success differently.
 This makes determining which method works best difficult since the optimal approach depends on the type of molecular application.
 For example, resolving M. tuberculosis structural variants in sputum using long-read sequencing requires higher-quality DNA and more accurate polymerase than running a paid diagnostic tool that only targets a small region of rpoB.
 Several factors further complicate DNA extraction success.
 The amount of DNA we can extract varies based on the sample type, how many bacteria are present, and whether there are substances (co-extracted non-mycobacterial DNA and PCR inhibitors) that interfere with the process.
 Even technical aspects like how precisely a lab technician pipettes can affect the results.
-Current methods often fall short when processing samples with low bacterial loads or high levels of contaminating DNA, which are commonly encountered in clinical settings.
+Current methods often fall short when processing samples with low bacterial loads or high levels of contaminating DNA, which are commonly encountered in clinical settings17–19.

 The bead-beating in custom buffer, followed by a bead clean-up protocol, offers key advantages over other methods.
 It is a simple and rapid workflow, reduces the opportunity for operator-dependent variation, and maintains DNA integrity for downstream NGS applications.
 This standardized approach particularly suits clinical laboratories seeking reliable, reproducible results using WHO-recommended NGS drug resistance assays and all WGS applications.